mattbeninghof/sed/DEMOSCRIPT.md

 1. What is Sensu? - *"Total visibility, from the server closet to the serverless cloud future."* **or** *"Monitoring wherever you have compute."*

+**From [WHAT IS SENSU][WHATISSENSU] **
+>>Sensu is an infrastructure and application monitoring and telemetry solution.
+Sensu provides a framework for monitoring infrastructure, service & application health, and business KPIs.
+Sensu is specifically designed to solve monitoring challenges introduced by modern infrastructure platforms with a mix of static, dynamic, and ephemeral infrastructure at scale (i.e. public, private, and hybrid clouds).

 2. Build the 5%, not the 95%

  **From Sensu.io:**
 >>"Sensu allows engineering and operations teams to consolidate existing monitoring tools without sacrificing the interfaces they depend upon (e.g. Nagios plugins, StatsD libraries, Prometheus exporters, and more).
 Sensu is a framework for composing the unique monitoring solution your organization needs today, while simple and developer-friendly APIs ensure compatibility for the requirements of tomorrow."

+**By providing a platform to build upon, Sensu enables you to focus on what to monitor and measure, rather than how.**

   * Sensu works with:
     *  Bare metal servers